udistrital/evaluacion_mid/README.md

 ## Licencia

-This file is part of necesidades_crud.
+This file is part of evaluacion_mid.

-necesidades_crud is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+evaluacion_mid is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-necesidades_crud is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+evaluacion_mid is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with necesidades_crud.
+You should have received a copy of the GNU General Public License along with evaluacion_mid.
 If not, see https://www.gnu.org/licenses/.